 I am an Associate Professor at the European School of Political and Social Sciences (ESPOL) in France, where I teach undergraduate and postgraduate courses on environmental governance, development studies, and food/agricultural politics (see teaching section).
-As the Director of Master’s Programs in Global and European Politics, I oversee postgraduate programs with approximately 50 students and involving 15 lecturers.
+As the Director of Master’s Programmes, I oversee postgraduate programs with approximately 50 students and involving 15 lecturers.
 I am also a member of the Global Environmental Justice Group (University of East Anglia, UK), an interdisciplinary group of scholars interested in the linkages between social justice and environmental change.

 Other academic positions & affiliations